JoaGamo/GameZip/README.md

 This script will automatically convert messy names to good names, for example, M.i.n_.e.c.raft gets converted to "Minecraft (2011)" and store them in a .7z file

-If using Qbittorrent, look for "run external command on torrent finished" and set /usr/bin/python3 main.py -c %L '"%F"' (note there's ' ' and " " combined for files with spaces)
+If using Qbittorrent, look for "run external command on torrent finished" and set /usr/bin/python3 main.py -c %L '"%R"' (note there's ' ' and " " combined for files with spaces)

 The parameters are: